This article describes how to use Cloudflare to help defend against DDoS (distributed denial-of-service) attacks on your web site.

 DDoS (distributed denial-of-service) attacks are becoming more and more common.
 In this type of attack, multiple computers flood a target site with so much network traffic that it responds very slowly or not at all.

-CloudFlare's distributed, redundant network helps absorb the flood of traffic associated with DDoS attacks.
-In addition to this built-in DDoS protection, CloudFlare provides additional protections you can enable, such as “I'm under attack!” mode.
+Cloudflare's distributed, redundant network helps absorb the flood of traffic associated with DDoS attacks.
+In addition to this built-in DDoS protection, Cloudflare provides additional protections you can enable, such as “Under Attack” mode.
 This is a security level you enable when your site is under active attack.
 When enabled, this mode adds additional protections to stop potentially malicious HTTP traffic from reaching your site.
-Legitimate visitors see the following page for about five seconds while CloudFlare runs checks:
+Legitimate visitors see the following page for about five seconds while Cloudflare runs checks on the browser:

-In addition to enabling “I'm under attack!” mode, you can whitelist specific IP addresses to add an additional layer of defense to your web site.
+In addition to enabling “Under Attack” mode, you can whitelist specific IP addresses to add an additional layer of defense to your web site.
 The following sections describe how to do both of these actions.

-To enable “I'm under attack!” mode in CloudFlare, follow these steps:
+To enable “Under Attack” mode in Cloudflare, follow these steps:

-In addition to enabling CloudFlare's “I'm under attack!” mode, you can prevent malicious IP addresses from accessing your site, and grant access only to specific IP addresses that you trust.
+In addition to enabling Cloudflare's “Under Attack” mode, you can prevent malicious IP addresses from accessing your site, and grant access only to specific IP addresses that you trust.
 This process, also known as “whitelisting”, provides another layer of protection for your site.